Svetlana Alexievich: Works

 Alexievich was not embedded with the Red Army due to her reputation in the Soviet Union; instead, she travelled to Kabul on her own prerogative during the war and gathered many accounts from veterans returning from Afghanistan.
 In "Boys in Zinc", Alexievich calls herself 'a historian of the untraceable' and 'strive[s] desperately (from book to book) to do one thing - reduce history to the human being.'
 She brings brutally honest accounts of the war to lay at the feet of the Soviet people but claims no heroism for herself: 'I went [to watch them assemble pieces of boys blown up by an anti-tank mine] and there was nothing heroic about it because I fainted there.
 Perhaps it was from the heat, perhaps from the shock.
 I want to be honest.'
 The monologues which make up the book are honest (if edited for clarity) reproductions of the oral histories Alexievich collected, including those who perhaps did not understand her purpose: 'What's your book for?
 Who's it for?
 None of us who came back from there will like it anyway.
 How can you possibly tell people how it was?
 The dead camels and dead men lying in a single pool of blood, with their blood mingled together.
 Who wants that?'
 Alexievich was brought to trial in Minsk between 1992 and 1996, accused of distorting and falsifying the testimony of Afghan veterans and their mothers who were 'offended [...] that their boys were portrayed exclusively as soulless killer-robots, pillagers, drug addicts and rapists...'
 The trial, while apparently defending the honour of the army and veterans, is widely seen as an attempt to preserve old ideology in post-communist Belarus.
 The Belarus League for Human Rights claims that in the early 1990s, multiple cases were directed against democratically inclined intelligentsia with politically motivated verdicts.

 In 1993, she published Enchanted by Death, a book about attempted and completed suicides due to the downfall of the Soviet Union.
-Many people felt inseparable from the Communist ideology and unable to accept the new order surely and the newly interpreted history.
+Many people felt inseparable from the Communist ideology and were unable to accept the new order surely and the newly interpreted history.